Young Instrumentalist Prize

 Open to students enrolled in a Queensland secondary school in 2020 performing on an orchestral instrument (including saxophone) at a minimum standard of AMEB Grade 8.

 Young Instrumentalist Prize presents an opportunity for exceptional Queensland school students to audition in front of a panel of Queensland Symphony Orchestra musicians, with a public performance opportunity, cash prizes and mentoring opportunities available to up to six finalists.
 The overall winner will have the opportunity to perform as a soloist on stage with Queensland Symphony Orchestra.

 The Young Instrumentalist Prize is proudly supported by CP Morris and Australian Decorative and Fine Arts Society (ADFAS), Brisbane

 "I first heard of the competition when I saw Noah Lynch perform.
 I was inspired by how fantastic his performance was and realised how important it is to inspire young musicians to excel in music."CP Morris

 Auditions: Monday 10 and Tuesday 11 February 2020

 Application fee: $75

 An application fee on $75 is applicable.
-Further details on this will be provided soon.
+Details are included in the information document.
 Application fee is non-refundable once the applicant has been offered an audition.